maxsokolov/Cribble/README.md

 #### Basic usage

-Simply put the following lines to your app delegate:
+Simply add the following lines into your app delegate:
 ```swift
 import Cribble